-I’ve been a pharmacist for 25 years working across all sectors: hospital, community, pharmaceutical companies and academia.
-I spent several years in my last role as Consultant Pharmacist in Social Care at Brighton and Hove NHS PCT and Senior Lecturer at the University of Brighton.
+I’m John Greene, Managing Director and Lead Trainer.
+I’ve been a pharmacist for 26 years, having worked across all sectors: hospital, community, pharmaceutical companies and academia.
+In my previous role, I spent several years as Consultant Pharmacist in Social Care at Brighton and Hove NHS PCT and a Senior Lecturer at the University of Brighton.

-During this time, it became clear that much of what passed medication training involved staff sitting through slide shows or being talked at by someone in front of a flip chart.
+During my time in the NHS, it became clear that much of what passed medication training involved staff sitting through slide shows or being talked at by someone in front of a flip chart.

 Administering medication is a practical skill.
 It needs close attention to detail and practise to get right.
 Strip out the theory, write it down, and give this to staff as a permanent reference for them to refer to.
 Then make the training practical, teach staff to administer medication by actually having them do this, rather than just talk about it.
 So that’s what I did.